 However, in double-mode I really didn’t like how the carrycot was positioned.
 I wanted to be able to check on Leo when he was awake and asleep, but he was either facing outwards and really low or facing towards me and impossible to get in and out of the cot.
 This could at times be stressful as I constantly felt I didn’t really know how he was.
-That said, Rowan enjoyed being so high off the ground in double-mode, although I didn’t really like having to lift him in and out of the chair at this height.
+That said, Rowan enjoyed being so high off the ground in double-mode, although I didn’t really like having to lift him in and out of the seat at this height.

 Tell us about the weight of the iCandy Peach All-Terrain Double.

 The pushchair alone weighs in at a hefty 19.5kg when in double mode with the individual items weighing the following: 3-wheel chassis: 9.3kg, 4-wheel chassis: 11.5kg, Frame with no wheels: 6kg, seat unit: 3.4kg and carrycot: 4.5kg.

 Add a baby and a child into the mix (and a bag if you can fit it in the basket) and you’re looking at a lot of weight to push up a hill.
 I can’t imagine what it might be like pushing two toddlers.
 The heavier the pushchair got, the more I felt the front wheels couldn’t quite cope with the terrain it was marketed for.

 How easy is it to lift?